The food team checks various water supplies.

 The food team looks at:

-Private water supplies: for those who extract their private water supply from boreholes.
+Private water supplies: for those who consume their private water supply for domestic purposes and certain commercial or public activities from boreholes, wells and surface water sources (e.g.rivers)

 Mains water: includes manufacturers of foods and drinks as well as occasionally looking at domestic supply.